Over the past few years there have been a number of serious domestic oil pollution incidents.

 - determination of the land as "contaminated land" under the Environmental Protection Act 1990

-The council will not be able to clear up the spill for you, but will be able to offer advice on how to address the spill.
+We will not be able to clear up the spill for you, but will be able to offer advice on how to address the spill.